 So, let’s give a little something back to the women and men who give so much to our kids — while at the same time get the conversation started with our caregivers, educators and/or school administrators on how we can reduce our kids’ exposure to toxic quats.

 After all, knowledge is power.
 Guess who taught me that. 😉

 Want to do more?
-Consider joining our Parents Against Quats action group.
+Consider joining our People Against Quats action group.
 Learn more, click here!

 For additional resources, sample letters to public spaces/schools, fact sheets, and actions to help eliminate quats from products and public spaces once and for all, CLICK HERE!